C-D-Lewis/terraform-modules/ecs-fargate-service/README.md

 Terraform module to create resources for a public Fargate ECS service.

-Optionally, an EFS volume can be attached
+Optionally, an EFS volume can be attached on `/var/data/efs`

 Resources created: